teapot-co/tempest/README.md

    use Tempest DB, install docker on your machine, then run

+   `docker run -t -i -v $YOUR_DATA_DIR:/data -p 127.0.0.1:10001:10001 teapotco/tempestdb:latest bash`

+   where `$YOUR_DATA_DIR` is a directory on your machine with the graph you want to import and which will also store your config files.
-   `docker run -t -i -v $YOUR_DATA_DIR:/data -p 127.0.0.1:10001:10001 teapotco/tempestdb:latest bash` You can make additional directories available to docker as needed, for example, to make your home directory available from inside docker, add `-v ~/:/mnt/home/` to the above command.
+   You can make additional directories available to docker as needed;
+   for example, to make your home directory available from inside docker, add `-v ~/:/mnt/home/` to the above command.
    The docker image contains a built release of Tempest.
    If you're a developer and would like to run against